alexbseaton/jambalaya/README.md

 # Deployment Installation
 To create a deployment package, install the requirements by running,

-pip-install -r requirements.txt -t deployment_directory
+pip install -r deployment_requirements.txt -t deployment_directory

 then add handler.py to that folder, then zip the *contents* of the deployment folder and put that ZIP on AWS.